LESC-Unicamp/TPT-coefficients-for-spherocylindrical-molecules/README.md

 # Canonical Monte Carlo algorithm for nonspherical molecules
 <p align="justify">
-This <i>NVT</i>-Monte Carlo algorithm was originally designed to test an equation of state developed for ellipsoidal molecules
+This <i>NVT</i>-Monte Carlo algorithm was originally designed to test an equation of state developed for spherocylindrical molecules
- (<a href="https://doi.org/10.1021/acs.iecr.9b00766">Lopes and Franco, <b>Ind.
-Eng.
-Chem.
-Res.</b>, 58, 16, 6850–6859, 2019</a>).
+ (<a href="https://doi.org/10.1016/j.molliq.2021.115676">Lopes and Franco, <b>J. Mol.
+Liq.</b>, 330, 115676, 2021</a>).
 This thermodynamic model applies a
- perturbation theory, considering the reference fluid as hard ellipsoids of revolution interating via short-range repulsive forces according to the Hard Gaussian Overlap (HGO) approach (<a href="https://doi.org/10.1063/1.1677837">Berne and Pechukas, <b>J. Chem.
-Phys.</b>, 56, 4213, 1972</a>) and the perturbed system ruled by attractive forces defined by a symmetrically spherical square-well potential.
-Our aim is to investigate the valid limits of reduced number density (&kappa;&rho;*) and ellipsoidal elongation (&kappa;) by calculating the first- and second-order perturbation coefficients, as well as the orientational ordering parameter of a uniaxial nematic phase.
-Please check our
+ perturbation theory, considering the reference fluid as hard spherocylinders interacting via short-range repulsive forces according to the Vega-Lago (VL) shortest distance algorithm (<a href="https://doi.org/10.1016/0097-8485(94)80023-5">Vega and Lago, <b>Comput.
+Chem.</b>, 18, 1, 55-59, 1994</a>) and the perturbed system ruled by attractive forces defined by a symmetrically spherical square-well potential.
+Our aim is to investigate the valid limits of reduced number density ([1+L/D]&rho;*) and length-to-diameter aspect ratio (&kappa;) by calculating the first- and second-order perturbation coefficients, as well as the orientational ordering parameter of a uniaxial nematic phase.
- <a href="https://doi.org/10.1016/j.fluid.2021.113209">paper</a> for more details.
 </p><br>

 ## Contents